MassimoTrionfante/Weedim/README.md

 If you are interested, link of his repo here: https://github.com/mudcube/MIDI.js/

 # How to run Weedim on your device
 Clone the whole repository in your local folder, and, after installing Flask, execute the batch "go.sh".
 Said bash will set the FLASK_APP's name and the FLASK_ENV to "development", and it'll run, by default, on your localhost address, port 5000 (you could eventually set them manually if you wish).
 Once it's running, visit http://localhost:5000 or http://0.0.0.0:5000 from your device to access to it.

+# Known Bugs
+- If you happen to start a session from a tape recorded by Weedim Virtual Piano, some functionalities could randomly stop working.
+Make sure you let Weedim load, even after it finished loading the soundfont samples.
+- You are unable to erase the "transparent" notes and rests parsed by Weedim Virtual Piano.
+Your records will always start from the last note inputted from the Virtual Piano's recorded session.